warrenOdellette/MAT494Neuro/README.md

-Original dataset and notebooks that modified the original dataset can be made available.
+Original dataset and notebooks that modified the original dataset can be made available. (original expression matrix dataset file is too large to upload)